MutegiMk/Excell-Financial-Modelling/README.md

 * [Threee statement Financial Model](https://github.com/MutegiMk/Excell-Financial-Modelling/blob/main/Three%20Statement%20Finacial%20Model.xlsx): This a robust template involving creation of 3 statement  model

 * [Upside, Baseside and Downside model](https://github.com/MutegiMk/Excell-Financial-Modelling/blob/main/Upside_Downside_Model_for_Investors.xlsx): This template gives a case study on how paid ad_montizition work

+* [Unit Economics](https://github.com/MutegiMk/Excell-Financial-Modelling/blob/main/Unit_Economics_for_Startups.xlsx): The unit economics allow us to compare the customer lifetime value (lifetime gross profit of one customer) to the marketing cost required to onboard that same customer (customer acquisition cost).
+This effectively tells us whether our business is generating profits on the core product or now.